SijuEC/sijuec.github.io/index.md

 ### Defect Detection using Computer Vision

 Anomaly Localization is the task of highlighting the defect in an image of a part.
 In this project I improved the performance of the <a href="https://github.com/zhangzilongc/MMR">Masked Multi-scale Reconstruction</a> model, using a novel masking technique.
+My improved model is availabe in the following repository <a href="https://github.com/SijuEC/MMR_with_Saliency_Detection">

 <img src="images/Part_defect_demo.png?raw=true"/>